lucasr/probe/README.md

 - Override any of these methods on-the-fly.
 - Layout debugging:
   - `OvermeasureInterceptor`: Tints views according to the number of times they got measured in a single traversal.
+  - `LayoutBoundsInterceptor`: Equivalent to Android's "Show layout bounds" developer option.
+The main difference being that you can show bounds only for specific views.

 Usage